 Neumann’s last Ph.D. student at the University of Manchester was László Kovács, who was awarded the Ph.D. in 1961 for the dissertation “Groups with Automorphisms of Special Kinds.”
 Laci Kovács has spent most of his career at the Australian National University in Canberra, where he became Retired Visiting Fellow in 2001.
 He received the B. H. Neumann Award from the Australian Mathematics Trust, presented by Neumann himself, in 1993.
 (Sources: Mathematics Genealogy Project, Australian National University Mathematical Sciences Institute, Australian Mathematics Trust)

 Halmos photographed group theorist Hanna Neumann (1914-1971), front, with Philippa Wall, in January of 1964 in Sydney, Australia, at a Summer Research Institute of the Australian Mathematical Society.
-At the time, Neumann had been a faculty member at the Australian National University in Canberra for just over a year.
-Philippa Wall was perhaps the daughter of group theorist Gordon Wall of the University of Sydney?
-Or perhaps a niece or granddaughter of Hanna Neumann?
+At the time, Neumann had been a faculty member at the Australian National University in Canberra for just a few months, having arrived in Australia in August of 1963.
+Philippa Wall was the daughter of group theorist Gordon "Tim" Wall of the University of Sydney.
+Laci Kovács (see his photograph above) confirmed recently that:

 Regarding sources for this page: Information for which a source is not given either appeared on the reverse side of the photograph or was obtained from various sources during 2011-12 by archivist Carol Mead of the Archives of American Mathematics, Dolph Briscoe Center for American History, University of Texas, Austin.